 Ribbon Blenders are used to mix many thousands of products, from fertilizers and plastic resins to flavored coffees and cosmetics.
-The is one of the most common mixing devices in service today, because it is one of the most versatile and cost-efficient mixers ever created.
+The ribbon blender is one of the most common mixing devices in service today, because it is one of the most versatile and cost-efficient mixers ever created.
 Its simple design makes it relatively easy to build.
 Simplicity also ensures easy maintenance.

 Key Design Considerations

 1. Drive design

 The first variables to consider in powering the blender are always product density, volume and moisture content.
 But from that point on we must consider the needs of each application individually.
 Specifying the right drive requires effective communication between the equipment manufacturer and buyer to identify key process needs.

 Over the years, many ribbon blenders were built without any provision for starting at slow speed.
 Unfortunately, a dead load start presents many disadvantages, all of which increase costs.
 The buyer must choose between using an over-sized motor that is capable of delivering the peak horsepower needed to get the batch moving or a smaller motor that is appropriate for powering the blender once it is running.
 The first choice is wasteful, since the larger motor is a glutton for power and its initial purchase price is high.
 The second choice is risky, since the high torque at start-up over-stresses the system and eventually causes maintenance problems.

 Electronic starting systems offer a more practical choice.
 Electronic soft start controllers can be programmed to allow a slow start under full load and protect the system against a spike in start-up torque in the drive train.
 Experience tells us that they are more reliable, require less ongoing maintenance, and cause less downtime.